edgarrc/edgarrc/README.md

 ---

+The pinned repositories of github is a mess...
+As I like to standardize everything, my public repositories that are worth seeing are in [Public Projects](https://github.com/edgarrc?tab=projects)

+---

 - :man_factory_worker: I'm not looking for a formal job but I'm willing to help with open source projects
 - :speech_balloon: [Ask me about anything](https://forms.gle/Cqbwq4fGKtPbHwJG6)